CCGSRobotics/Sensory-Abilities-2018/Hazmat/TensorflowWork/README.md

 ## Introduction

-> Includes training code and in time prediction code.
+> Includes training code and (WIP) prediction code.
-> Basic hazmat images are arranged in the file structure however a large amount more is needed for a reliable model.
+> Basic hazmat images are included however a large amount more is needed for a reliable model.
+For a good model to be built you're looking at at least 400 images per hazmat label (24800 images).
+Additionally an extra 125 per hazmat label would be needed for testing (7750 images).

 Will be adding more images.
 > See [Github of ImageAI](https://github.com/OlafenwaMoses/ImageAI).